 Because the task specific PV is identifiable, comparisons can be made to the task EV reported.
 The differences in PV and EV for each task are utilized to isolate problems occurring in the execution of the project.
 When the difference, EV - PV, is negative, there is a possibility of a constraint or impediment preventing task progress.
 This information is extremely useful.
-Having these tasks identified, allows the project manager to focus on investigating and relieving problems that are causing workarounds.
+Having these tasks identified, allows the PM to focus on investigating and relieving problems that are causing workarounds.
 Minimizing the impact of constraints and impediments, in turn, minimizes the extent of workarounds, thus maximizing execution in agreement with the schedule.
-The more execution agreement there is between actual accomplishment and the schedule, the greater the performance efficiency becomes - for both cost and schedule.
+The more execution agreement there is between actual accomplishment and the schedule, the greater the performance efficiency becomes-for both cost and schedule.

 Along with the negative differences previously discussed, there are positive differences identified for specific tasks.
 The positive differences expose areas where rework may occur.

 There are many causes of rework:

-- poor planning stemming from requirements misinterpretation, incorrect task sequencing, and poor estimation
+- Poor planning stemming from requirements misinterpretation, incorrect task sequencing, and poor estimation

-- defective work
+- · Defective work

-- poor requirements management
+- · Poor requirements management

-- schedule compression during execution
+- · Schedule compression during execution

-- over zealous quality assurance
+- · Over zealous quality assurance